cse442-at-ub/project_s23-php-haters/README.md

 #   Usage:

-- Can use the PHPs include function to display navbar at top of page ` <?php include 'nav.php'; ?>  `
+- Can use the PHPs include function to display navbar at top of page ` <?php include 'navbar.php'; ?>  `
 - Or can insert the code to file